Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: QC in Communications

 In conclusion, QC algorithms present a compelling approach for user association in wireless networks.
-Table \ref{user-asso-table1} offered a consolidated overview of these studies.
+Table \ref{user-asso-table1} offers a consolidated overview of these studies.
 However, there are two open issues in these QC algorithms addressing user association.
 First, these works typically relied on computer simulations for QC algorithm implementation.
-Second, few studies accounted for the impact of mobility on performance, even in UAV networks.
+Second, few studies account for the impact of mobility on performance, even in UAV networks.